-Google is jumping on the one-click-to-share bandwagon and so is Image Works Studio!
-Google released its newest gadget in March 2011 in seach and has already been seen in the wild on numerous online news outlets around the web.
+Google is jumping on the one-click-to-share bandwagon and so is Image Works Creative!
+Google released its newest gadget in March 2011 in search and has already been seen in the wild on numerous online news outlets around the web.
 Taking just moments to add to any website,

 this feature can be added to any website to make content available to “go viral”.